uttam1216/VISOR/README.md

 VIsual Seizure Onset detection peRsonalized for epilepsy patients <br>

 The code in this repository is an implementation of our published approach: <br>
-Kumar, U., Yu, R., Wenzel, M., Demidova, E. (2025).
-VISOR: VIsual Seizure Onset Detection PeRsonalized for Epilepsy Patients.
-In: Wu, X., et al. Advances in Knowledge Discovery and Data Mining.
-PAKDD 2025.
-Lecture Notes in Computer Science (LNCS), vol 15871.
-Springer, Singapore. https://doi.org/10.1007/978-981-96-8173-0_38 <br>
+Uttam Kumar, Ran Yu, Michael Wenzel, and Elena Demidova.
+“VISOR:VIsual Seizure Onset Detection PeRsonalized for Epilepsy Patients”.
+In: Proceedings of the 29th Pacific-Asia Conference on Knowledge Discovery and Data Mining, PAKDD 2025.
+LNAI.
+Springer, 2025, pp. 482–494. https://doi.org/10.1007/978-981-96-8173-0_38 <br>
 If you use the source code in your research, please cite our paper.

 <b>Notes: </b> <br>